 - 4. Performance Level: The student's performance level for the test is reported following the scale score.
 There are three performance levels for the EOCT does not meet, meets and exceeds.
-The cut score that indicates a student is meeting the EOCT standard is 400 for GPS and/or CCGPS-based tests.
-The cut score that indicates a student is exceeding standard is 450 for GPS and/or CCGPS-based tests.
+The cut score that indicates a student is meeting the EOCT standard is 400.
+The cut score that indicates a student is exceeding standard is 450.
 SAMPLE STUDENT's scale score of 432 meets standard. - 5.
 Grade Conversion Score: The EOCT grade conversion scores range from 0 to 100.
 The sample report indicates that SAMPLE STUDENT's grade conversion score is 83.
 This score is for use in calculating SAMPLE STUDENT's course grade. - 6.
-State Target Performance: A scale score of 400 or above for GPS and/or CCGPS-based tests. - 7.
+State Target Performance: A scale score of 400 or above for each EOCT. - 7.
 Lexile Information: The Individual Student Lexile Measure indicates the level of text that a student can read with 75% comprehension.
 Students in grades 1-12 typically score in a range from Beginning Reader (BR) to 1700L.
 SAMPLE STUDENT's Lexile Measure on the Ninth Grade Literature & Composition test is 1180L. - 8.
 The scale score indicates the student's performance on the day of testing.
 If a student were to take the same test again, it is likely that his or her score would be within a range of standard error of measurement.
 SAMPLE STUDENT's score on the day of testing was 432.
 If SAMPLE STUDENT were to take the same test again, it is likely that his or her score could be within the standard error of measurement range of 422 to 452. - 9.
 Performance Level Description: Describes the performance level achieved by the student.
-For specific content performance level descriptions, please see Appendix A: Georgia EOCT Performance Level Narrative.
+For specific content performance level descriptions, please see Appendix A: Georgia EOCT Performance Level Descriptions.
 This document has been posted as a separate document on the GaDOE website under EOCT Resources. - 10.
 Domain Descriptions: Standards for each course have been grouped into domains, or clusters of standards with related content.
 The Individual Student Report lists the domains for the subject reported.
 In addition, the report indicates the number of items within that domain that the student got correct out of the number of items possible.
 The sample report indicates that in the domain of Reading (Literary and Informational) SAMPLE STUDENT answered 22 of 23 items correctly.